 There’s a similar difference in the urgent needs that drive their behaviour: budget makers – particularly newly-appointed C-Level executives – often think in terms of “wins on their watch” and of dealing with the frustrating feeling of being in charge but not in control.
 They need to show progress.

 The urgent needs expressed by budget takers, on the other hand, are often much more operational: they think in terms of specific tactical problems that need to be solved, or key features, functions or capabilities that they believe are required.

 Your marketing messages and sales conversations need to reflect the different perspectives of these two important audiences.
 And don’t think that even successfully pitching to C-Level budget makers will bring automatic sales success.

-Even when the budget maker has agreed the mandate for change, today’s executives need to ensure that they bring their operational colleagues with them.
+Even when the budget maker has agreed to the mandate for change, today’s executives need to ensure that they bring their operational colleagues with them.
 They need to be sure that your solution also has their recommendation if the project is to succeed.

 So you need to appeal to both constituencies.
-You need to make the budget makers believe that you can equip them to manage the risk of addressing key issues or opportunities within their business, and to persuade the budget takers that you will enable them to achieve their desired outcomes on time and within budget.
+You need to make the budget makers believe that you can equip them to manage the risk of addressing key issues or opportunities within their business and to persuade the budget takers that you will enable them to achieve their desired outcomes on time and within budget.

-And, of course you need to convince them both that the likely costs and risks of doing nothing and sticking with the status quo or choosing an alternative approach far outweigh any potential costs and risks of adopting your solution.
+And, of course, you need to convince them both that the likely costs and risks of doing nothing and sticking with the status quo or choosing an alternative approach far outweigh any potential costs and risks of adopting your solution.